-Discussion sections will be held both as part of this course and in conjunction with the department of History through the Bob Graham Center, hosted by Dr. Teresa Cornacchione.
-Students must attend seven discussions via Zoom.
-Students may choose to attend the course discussion sections, the discussion sections with the Bob Graham Center, or a combination thereof, if they attend 7 discussions total throughout the semester.
-The schedule for these discussions can be found on the Canvas page.
-Students are required to actively use their audio or chat feature in each discussion section and are required to stay the entire discussion.
+Discussion sections will be held both through the course and in conjunction with the department of History through the Bob Graham Center, hosted by Dr. Teresa Cornacchione.
+Students must attend one Zoom discussion per week.
+The exact dates and times of these discussions will be discussed with the class at the beginning of the semester.
+Excused absences must indicate that the student is unable to attend discussion sections for all days they are held.
+Students are required to actively use their audio in each discussion section and are required to stay the entire discussion.
 Video is welcomed, but not required.
 Student comments during discussions must be respectful and stay relevant to the topic, based on readings and other materials.
 This synchronous discussion is a requirement of the state of Florida as per section 1007.25 (4)(b), Florida Statutes.
 The addition of synchronous discussions into this asynchronous course is a requirement of the state and university.
 More information on Civic Literacy Requirements can be found here: https://undergrad.aa.ufl.edu/for-students/civic-literacy-requirement/faq/.

+Quizzes:

-Quizzes: Timed quizzes will be assigned throughout the semester.
+Timed quizzes will be assigned throughout the semester.
 Quizzes will cover assigned readings and lectures.
-There are currently 5 (five) quizzes, but the total number of quizzes is subject to change at any time.
+There are currently 2 (two) quizzes, but the total number of quizzes is subject to change at any time.